Zoho CRM + Instamojo: Payment Tracking for Indian D2C Brands

 Can you add Zoho One users without buying for the whole company?

 Aaxonix is a certified Zoho One partner, helping mid-market teams plan licensing correctly, avoid the all-employee cost trap, and get the right apps configured from day one.
+For the full pros-and-cons picture beyond pricing, see our Zoho One review.
 Book a free consultation and get a no-obligation cost comparison for your specific headcount and tool stack.

 Book a free consultationZoho One pricing is straightforward once you account for the all-employee rule and know which apps are and are not in the bundle.
 For most companies using four or more Zoho apps, the annual plan at $37/user/month delivers clear savings.
 The real decision point is whether your active user count is close to your total headcount, and whether you need a company-wide platform or a sales-specific bundle like CRM Plus.
 Run the numbers with your actual headcount before committing to either plan.